There are many cookie-cutter real estate letter templates and samples that you can get for free or pay for.

 A hook is one of the most important elements of a sales copy and is a phrase or a combination of words that speak to the prospect’s mindset (requires that you know their mindset).
 It is created to grab attention and should run through all of the sales copy.

-The process of creating a hook could fill pages and is, more than anything else, a creative process where you research the potential pains, greed, and wants and brainstorm as many associations as you can come up with.
+Creating a hook could fill pages and is, more than anything else, a creative process where you research the potential pains, greed, and wants and brainstorm as many associations as you can.